 Extra tip: Besides painting the door, consider adding new house numbers near the door.
 Large, brass numbers or white numbers will also look nice with the fresh appearance of the door.

 De-Clutter the Driveway

-Most of us get in a well-worn rut when it comes to how we store things around a home.
-The garbage can is usually in the driveway and the worst looking car is near the garbage cart.
+Most of us get in a well-worn rut when it comes to how we store things around the home.
+The garbage can is usually in the driveway and the worst-looking car is near the garbage cart.
 Now is the time to make a new habit.

 Extra tip: Get some sealant from a local hardware store and seal up the cracks in the walkway and driveway.
 This will provide an even, smooth look and entice more buyers.

 A clean and vibrant garden bed can portray a positive image of your home and attract others that share the same love of foliage.
 Take some extra time to get your flowers in top shape.

 Start with the simple stuff, such as getting rid of weeds and taking out any unwanted things like twigs, leaves, or trash.
 Get some mulch and make sure it is enough to cover the bed’s length as well as the width.
 Mulch can deter new weeds and help hold in water for the flowers.

 Make a trip to your nearest garden store and pick up some nice annuals.
 These flowers are often available in bloom so you simply have to plant them and admire the colors.
 Annuals are usually fairly cheap compared to other flowers and will hold their bloom for a considerable time.